marielaSAG/webmethodsio-examples/httprequest-sendemail/readme.md

-# Use GET HTTP Method to request data from a specified resource and send an email with it
+# Use GET HTTP Method to request data from a specified resource and send an email with the content

 This example shows how to send an email to respective audience with requested data from a specified resource.